andredewes/apim-aoai-smart-loadbalancing/README.md

 - API Management instance 1 receives a customer request and gets a 429 error from backend 1.
 It marks that backend as unavailable for X seconds and then reroute that customer request to next backend
 - API Management instance 2 receives a customer request and sends that request again to backend 1 (since its local cached list of backends didn't have the information from API Management instance 1 when it marked as throttled).
 Backend 1 will respond with error 429 again and API Management instance 2 will also mark it as unavailable and reroutes the request to next backend

-So, it might occur that internally, API Management instances will try route to throttled backends and will need to reroute.
+So, it might occur that internally, API Management instances will try route to throttled backends and will need to retry to another backend.
 Eventually, all instances will be in sync again at a small cost of unnecessary roundtrips to throttled endpoints.
 I honestly think this is a very small price to pay, but if you want to solve that you can always change API Management [to use an external Redis cache](https://learn.microsoft.com/azure/api-management/api-management-howto-cache-external) so all instances will share the same cached object.

 ## :question: FAQ